scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Real-time control systems for plasma control require data on a millisecond time scale.
 This time scale is a hard constraint and limits the amount of data the algorithms can ingest.
 Post-shot batch analysis of measurements on the other hand serves scientific discovery.
-The data and the analysis methods are selected on a per-case basis.
-By providing timely analysis results of plasma measurements to the experimentalists, they can make more informed decisions about the next plasma shot.
+The data and the analysis methods are selected on a per-case basis and are often performed manually hours, days, weeks, months, or years after an experiment has concluded.
+A goal of Delta is to facilitate scientific discovery at time-scale faster than the experimental cadence.
+Providing timely analysis results of plasma measurements to experimentalists aids them in making informed decisions about the next plasma shot.
 As an example of the workflows that we wish to facilitate with ``Delta`` we refer to a series of experiments performed at the TAE facility [Bal17]_.
 There, the so-called ``optometrist`` algorithm was used as a stochastic optimizer in conjunction with expert judgement of domain scientists to assess